 This section contains information about the educational programs offered for undergraduate students.
-HBC offers a certificate program, five associate degree programs, and five baccalaureate degree programs.
+HBC offers two certificate programs, five associate degree programs, and four bachelor degree programs.
 The programs of study include courses in biblical/theological and general education studies and are required of all students pursuing undergraduate programs of study.